sustainers/dei-handbook/_sources/about.md

 This website is run by  on [GitHub Pages](https://pages.github.com/).

-## Contributing

-Anyone is welcome to submit PRs or open issues.
-Take a look at our Contributing doc.

-## Code of Conduct

-All of the work here is done under the SustainOSS [Code of Conduct](https://sustainoss.org/code-of-conduct/).
-Please read it and abide by it, and report any issues as soon as they come up.

 ## License

 All of the work here is licensed under an [MIT License](./LICENSE), with the copyright held by the contributors.